MediaComem/comem-travel-log-ionic-setup/README.md

 The `environment.ts` file is loaded when you execute the `ionic serve` command.

-> If you have any `ionic serve` command running, kill it and start it again to take the changes into account.
+> If you have any `ionic serve` command running, kill it and start it again to apply the changes.

-When executing the same command with the `--prod` flag:
+When executing the `ionic serve` command with the `--prod` flag, like so...

 ```bash
 $> ionic serve --prod
 ```
-Ionic replaces the content of `environment.ts` file by the content from `environment.prod.ts`, in the build (**it does not replace the content of the actual file, thankfully**).
+...Ionic replaces the content of `environment.ts` file by the content from `environment.prod.ts`, in the build (**it does not replace the content of the actual file, thankfully**).

 This way, whatever the environment your app is running on, `environment.ts` is **always the file holding the adequate configuration!**